 It's easy to write others off when you disagree.
 But what if you just committed to curious compassion?
 To wondering what kind of suffering gave rise to

 this person's assumptions about the world?
-To listen, asking "What is it like to be you?"
+To listen, to asking "What is it like to be you?"

 That doesn't mean that you shrink from speaking your truth.
 And I am not suggesting that you need to "forgive" past abuse or ever allow yourself to

-Simply, we are all in this together and tolerance takes us one step closer to the world we want to live in.
-Just as with children, your empathy invites
+Simply, we are all in this together.
+Tolerance takes us one step closer to the world we want to live in.
+Just as with children, your compassion invites

 others to be their best selves.